G

 • They are a dark gray color with an off-white underbelly.
 They have serrated, triangular teeth on their upper jaw and narrow ones on the lower jaw.

-• They are benthic feeders and prefer bottom-dwelling fish and cephalopods.
-However, the larger Galapagos sharks prey on marine iguanas and sea lions.
+• They are primarily midwater and surface predators, feeding on fish and cephalopods, and larger individuals may prey on marine iguanas and sea lions.

-• They give live birth in shallow water to a litter of 4 to 16 pups every 24 to 36 months.
+• They give live birth to a litter of 4 to 16 pups every 2 to 3 years, often in shallow nursery areas.

 • Galapagos sharks are large and grow up to 12.1 feet long.